-The Camayo Arcade is located in the 1500 block of Winchester Avenue in downtown Ashland, Kentucky.
+The Camayo Arcade, an early shopping center, is located in the 1500 block of Winchester Avenue in downtown Ashland, Kentucky.
 The Arcade features entrances from Winchester and Carter Avenues, along with 15th and 16th Streets.(6)

 The Camayo Arcade was proposed for the location that was the former site of the Josselson Brothers Furniture Store, which was then-used by C.H.
 Parsons Company, in the 1500 block of Winchester Avenue.(3) Parsons announced intentions to vacate the building for a location on Carter Avenue.
 The location of the arcade was ideal for the developers, given its central location in downtown.